system-transparency/stfe/markup/api.md

 No input.

 Output:
 - an array of base-64 encoded namespaces that the log accept.
-TODO: format?

 ### get-proof-by-hash
 ```